jshuadvd/hacks-n-notes/event_sourcing.md

 > The Event Store is a database designed to support Event Sourcing.

+Save commits with a version number to check for concurrency issues in distributed databases.
+Each commit bundles a group of events as a payload.

 ## Domain Driven Design

 > DDD does Not have **CRUD** (Create Read Update Delete).
 Only *Create* and *Read*.